 Currently there is no end date to these new rules and the UK Government have stated they will provide a 30 day notice period as to when these will be lifted.

 Visit their guidance page to find out more.

 Good to Know:

 Label artwork always has been and always will be a key part of the label printing process.
-For business who do not have resources to ensure their artwork is print-ready, we have a range of Artwork Services available.
+For businesses who do not have resources to ensure their artwork is print-ready, we have a range of artwork services available.